 Does AMD Ryzen 1000 and 2000 Series Support PCIe V4.0?

-No, the older 1000 and 2000 series AMD Ryzen AND Ryzen Threadripper series do not support PCIe v4.0.
+No, the older 1000 and 2000 AMD Ryzen AND Ryzen Threadripper series do not support PCIe v4.0.
 They conform to the older V3.0 standard.

 Do AMD APUs with ‘G’ Suffix Support PCIe 4.0?

-At the moment, none of the AMD APUs from 3000, 4000 or 5000 series support PCIe v4.0.
+None of the AMD APUs from the 3000, 4000, or 5000 series support PCIe v4.0.

 Do AMD Athlon CPUs Feature PCIe 4.0?